Scolopendra gigantea: Distribution and habitat

 It is naturally found in northern South America.
 Countries from which verified museum specimens have been collected include Aruba, Brazil, Curaçao, Colombia, Venezuela (including Margarita Island) and Trinidad.
 Records from Saint Thomas, U.S. Virgin Islands, Hispaniola (both Haiti and the Dominican Republic), Mexico, Puerto Rico and Honduras are assumed to be accidental introductions or labelling errors.

-Scolopendra gigantea can be found in tropical or sub-tropical rainforest and tropical dry forest, in dark, moist places such as in leaf litter or under rocks.
+Scolopendra gigantea can be found in tropical or sub-tropical rainforest and tropical dry forest, in dark, moist places such as in leaf litter or under rocks and logs.
+They climb readily and will utilize hiding spaces under bark in trees.
+When human-built structures occur near to their natural habitat, these centipedes will often forage and/or seek refuge in trash piles, rubble, plant pots, crawl spaces under buildings, beneath old floor and ceiling boards, and crevices in wooden, concrete and brick walls.

 Behavior and diet

-It is a carnivore that feeds on any other animal it can overpower and kill.
-It is capable of overpowering not only other invertebrates such as large insects, spiders, millipedes, scorpions, and even tarantulas, but also small vertebrates including small lizards, frogs (up to 95 mm long), snakes (up to 25 cm long), sparrow-sized birds, mice, and bats.
+Scolopendra gigantea is a carnivore that feeds on any other animal it can overpower and kill.
+It is capable of overpowering not only other invertebrates such as large insects, worms, snails, spiders, millipedes, scorpions, and even tarantulas, but also small vertebrates including small lizards, frogs (up to 95 mm long), snakes (up to 25 cm long), sparrow-sized birds, mice, and bats.
 Large individuals of S. gigantea have been known to employ unique strategies to catch bats with muscular strength.
 They climb cave ceilings and hold or manipulate their heavier prey with only a few legs attached to the ceiling.
-Natural predators to the giant centipedes include large birds and arthropod-hunting mammals, including coati, kinkajou, and opossum.
+Natural predators to the giant centipedes include large birds, spiders and arthropod-hunting mammals, including coati, kinkajou and opossum.